enzo-santos/gmaps-timesheet/README.md

     its timesheet.
   - If Alice was working remotely or had an external meeting outside the office, the algorithm is **incorrect**, since it should have added some amount of time as a credit to its timesheet.
-  - If the employee was sick or with a justified absence, the algorithm is **correct**.
+  - If Alice was sick or with a justified absence, the algorithm is **correct**.

 - In a non-working day, Alice's location history shows that they were not present in the office.
 In this case, this algorithm will ignore this day.